 with 64 Million Artists & Bexley Voluntary Service Council

-Bexley Collective is a creative training programme for organisations who want to learn how to co-create cultural projects with their community and service members.
+Bexley Collective is a creative learning programme for local groups and organisations who want to learn how to co-create cultural events with their community and service members.

 Working with 64 Million Artists and Bexley Voluntary Service Council, Three Rivers are helping four Bexley-based organisations to embed co-creation and citizen-led culture throughout their work.